infracloudio/infracloudio.github.io/demo-ha-swarm.md

+---
+title: HA Database with Docker in Swarm mode
+---

-# HA Database with Docker in Swarm mode
+## HA Database with Docker in Swarm mode

 In this section we will run a database in Swarm cluster and will demonsrtate high availability even if one of nodes in the cluster is killed.
 The demo will also show how a volume is re-attached to a new node when the application container is re-scheduled on a new node.